iDefense® Security Intelligence

 Technology integration partners leverage iDefense’s powerful API to enhance their existing products and services with valuable cyber threat intelligence data, providing customers with greater insight and resilience against the rapidly evolving threat landscape.

 As a system integrator, your customers’ security is of paramount importance in maintaining the integrity and reliability of all deployments. iDefense provides threat intelligence that directly integrates into existing hardware and software solutions to provide rich contextual insight into malicious actors’ tactics, techniques and procedures.
-Deploying iDefense mitigates the risk of cyber attacks and enables a strong defence against targeted intrusion attempts by criminals, espionage actors and hacktivist, thereby improving IT asset resiliency, reliability and availability.
+Deploying iDefense mitigates the risk of cyber attacks and enables a strong defense against targeted intrusion attempts by criminals, espionage actors and hacktivist, thereby improving IT asset resiliency, reliability and availability.